Micropython Project Management Tool with VSCode support, Linting, Intellisense, Dependency Management, and more!

 micropy init <PROJECT NAME>

-- Selecting which templates to use
+- Selecting which features to enable

 - Selecting your target device/firmware